bekimhajdini12-ui/GTAFrostedWinterRemastered-Public/README.md

 - **When I try and boot the game, it just sits idle in task manager instead**

-This vanilla bug is solved by heading to gta3.exe -> right click -> properties -> compatibility -> change DPI settings -> tick "high DPI scaling override"
+This vanilla bug is solved by heading to gta3.exe -> right click -> properties -> compatibility -> change DPI settings -> tick "high DPI scaling override".

+- **The game boots, but I cannot move my mouse in-game**

+The game might have set your in-game sensitivity to zero, just head to mouse settings in-game and change it.

 - **Does this project use AI?**